oneananda/AWS_Operations/Learning/008 AWS API Gateway/00EQ API Gateway/README.md

 # AWS API Gateway Exam Questions

 ### Question 1
-**Question:** In AWS API Gateway, which method would you use to handle complex request transformations that involve converting XML payloads to JSON before forwarding to an AWS Lambda backend?
+In AWS API Gateway, which method would you use to handle complex request transformations that involve converting XML payloads to JSON before forwarding to an AWS Lambda backend?

 **Options:**